r-zip/python-autodocstring/README.rst

 that do work well are usually limited to a single editor ecosystem (e.g., `autoDocstring`_).

-By providing a backend that can generate docstrings through CLI and JSON-RPC, this plugin provides functionality that can be used in multiple editors (e.g., VSCode, SublimeText, Emacs, and Vim).
+Using a backend that can generate docstrings through CLI and JSON-RPC, this plugin provides functionality that can be used in multiple editors (e.g., VSCode, SublimeText, Emacs, and Vim).

 Accuracy is ensured by leaning on the excellent `Parso library`_ to perform